jmabeynot/jmabeynot.github.io/src/index.rst

 Here you are accepted and respected for who you are and have a safe place to be open about your true feelings, free from the fear of judgment.

-As I guide and support you on your journey of learning and empowerment, you will
+As I guide and support you on your journey of learning and empowerment, you will:

 #.
 Uncover the root causes of your misery and struggles.
 #.
 Grow in understanding of your emotions and develop skills to regulate them.